What do you do?

 What else are you up to?

-When I'm not living on the Internet, I love to run, cook, hike, practice yoga, and travel.
+When I'm not living on the Internet, I'm a yoga-teacher-in-training and a food blogger.